lundmar/nvim/README.md

 # Neovim configuration

 A simple Neovim lua configuration which provides a powerful PDE (Personalized Development Environment) for C/C++ development.

+Feel free to use and share.

 ## Main features